rozmar/Virtual_navigation_IBO2018/README.md

 Runs the main single window GUI for the competition.
 Only one instance can run at the same time (tendo package).
 First, it loads the cell firing and animal trajectory data from the Data/experiment1.mat.
 Creates log files in the Log directory for each user:

     -username.log contains the actions of the user (starting the program, adding an answer).
+This can be useful to track the steps of the competitor if something funny happens.

-    -username.json contains the current state of the practical: number of remaining tries, good answers, generated code
+    -username.json contains the current state of the practical: number of remaining tries, good answers, generated code.
+This log file is instrumental to continue the experiment if the competitor accidentally quits from the program.